phaidra/phaidra/README.md

 We are using docker profiles to start up the relevant containers for the desired use case.

-We highly recommend to use the `--project-name $PROFILE_NAME_OF_YOUR_LIKING` flag to the `docker compose` command, as this will allow you to easily identify the persistant docker volumes which will be created to store your valuable data.
+We highly recommend to use the `--project-name $PROJECT_NAME_OF_YOUR_LIKING` flag to the `docker compose` command, as this will allow you to easily identify the persistant docker volumes which will be created to store your valuable data.

 ## Profiles using versioned images including all code